 Use of Grown in Britain label with respect to on and off product labelling

 Businesses that do not take legal ownership (i.e. there is no point of sale or onward ownership transfer) do not require a Grown in Britain certificate, but may apply to Grown in Britain for an agreement to use the logo for promotional or educational purposes.
+Project controlling organisations may apply to GiB for a project certificate but must follow the GiB Project control guidance in order to do so.

 This revision of the Grown in Britain standard carries general updates to the overall standard including: